yodrew/darkroomretreat/manuscript/darkness.md

 #### reusable {#reusable}

+Using white school glue (PVA), attach foil to cardboard or black posterboard.
+Once dry, wedge board in place over window, prop it up with a chair, or hang it with 1-2 pieces of tape.
+If the sun comes through really hot, face the foil outward toward it.
+Otherwise, face the black side toward the sun.

 Use this method to quickly reduce light where absolute lightproofness is not required or practical.
-For example, an unsealed bedroom door is almost dark enough for nightly sleep, except morning sun comes through a small curtainless hallway window.
-Or during travel.
+For example, during travel.
+Or if you have an unsealed bedroom door which is almost dark enough for nightly sleep, except direct sunlight hits it from the outside in the morning through a small curtainless hallway window, cover the window this way.

-Using white school glue (PVA), attach foil to cardboard or black posterboard.
-Once dry, wedge board in place, prop up with a chair, or hang with 1-2 pieces of tape.

 ### plastic {#plastic}

 This method consists of taping thick black plastic over windows.
-This is my main method for quickly darkening rooms for one-time use.
-I roll up the plastic for use elsewhere.
+This is my main method for quickly and cheaply darkening rooms for temporary use.
+To preserve the plastic for use elsewhere, I reroll it.
+Refolding big pieces on original parallel creases before rerolling is ok.
+But not making perpendicular folds, which can tear the plastic at intersections of creases.

+This plastic is also great for traveling.
+Tape it up with masking tape in the corners.
+It cuts out 99% of light.
+The sleeping mask stops the rest.

 1. materials (test whatever you use for absolute lightproofness)
     - 1 layer: extra-thick black polyethylene or EPDM rubber for pond lining or construction